magenta-aps/mox_stsorgsync/README.md

     ; this is an 8 digit number dfound on virk.dk STSORGSYNC_MUNICIPALITY = 21212121

+    ; IMPORTANT
+    ; Due to a limitation of the current service component, ; certain name values must not exceed the length of 64 chars. stsorgsync_truncate = 64

 A typical logfile (with loglevel 20) should look somethat like this: